maat-team/MAATREQ-DEMO/demo.md

 [Outline](#outline)

-### Evaluation Reporting
+### evaluation reporting

-As we can see in the following evaluation report, all 10 labels are covered after 29 evalauation steps in BFS strategy.
+All 10 labels are covered after 29 evalauation steps in BFS strategy.

 ```sh
 *****************************************